-Geek's Guide to the UK Would you like to work in a cross between Downton Abbey and Silicon Valley?
+Geek's Guide to Britain Would you like to work in a cross between Downton Abbey and Silicon Valley?
 For a small selection of IBMers, that’s the only way to describe their working environment, although the place we’re talking about is officially called Hursley Park.

 Geek's Guide to Britain Approaching the museum down a bumpy single track road you start wondering if any of this makes any sense.
 Why is this museum in the middle of nowhere?
 Why are the opening hours so peculiar?
 Why are there bits of aircraft lying around?
 Why does it have two different names?